 Often prompted by objections from neighbors and big players in the hotel industry, many cities have been left with no other option than to roll out strict regulations for short-term renting.
 In many cases, owners and managers may be slapped with huge fines if they are not compliant.
-Penalties in the city of Miami, for example, are upwards of $20,000 – and that’s just the first violation.
+For example, in the city of Miami, homeowners were faced with a penalty fee of up to $20,000 – and that was just for the first violation.
+However, recently this fine was struck down in court as illegal.

-While it is commonplace to think that the definition of a short-term rental is simply, renting out a property for a short period, the real definition is more complex and can differ based on two central components:
+While it is commonplace to think that the definition of a short-term rental is simply renting out a property for a short period such as a weekend or a couple of weeks, but the real definition is more complex and can differ based on two central components:

 Type of structure